OUR SHORT BIO

-- And our most recent project, 2018 – El Cardonal Secondary School.
+- 2018 – El Cardonal Secondary School.
 One of the professors from the school contacted us and asked if it would be possible to provide them with internet.
 We made arrangements to visit the school and found that the government had provided them with lots of technical equipment; the classrooms had new projectors, flat screen TV’s, laptops, etc. But, as the professor explained, with no internet access they hadnt really been able to put this new equipment to use.
 El Cardonal has no telephone lines, no cell phone signal, and no internet access.
 This means neither at the school, nor at home do any of the teachers or students have internet access.

 - 2019 – El Cardonal Sub Delegacion.
 The village of El Cardonal is very isolated.
 In the past there has been no telehones and no cellphone service in the area.
 This can be very dangerous in the case of an emergency as there was little communication to nearby towns.
 ToroNet Installed a highspeed internet connection and a telephone line with local phone number.
 This provides the hardworking sub-delegada of el Cardonal with communication so she can properly do her job and provides a 24/7 line to ememrgency services if needed.

 - 2019 – Parque La Laguna.
 The mayor of Los Barriles expressed the need for school children to have access to the internet for homework purposes.
 It was decided that the town park would be a good location to provide this.
 We installed multiple access point and are now providing daytime internet access to all who need.
 The state Governor loved this project and has reached out to us to analyze the possibility of doing the same thing in an additional 219 parks through the state.